Wizz Air warns of more losses in 'transition year'

 “Unless we see an accelerated and permanent lifting of restrictions we expect a reported net loss in full-year 2022,” Varadi said.

-Despite the uncertainty, Wizz and low-cost peers such as Ryanair (RYA.I) have used the crisis to add new routes as some of their traditional airline rivals retrench.
+Despite the uncertainty, Wizz and low-cost peers such as Ryanair have used the crisis to add new routes as traditional airline rivals retrench.
 The Hungarian carrier now has 43 aircraft bases operating or announced, compared with 25 before the pandemic.

 The Hungarian carrier has also leveraged a strong cash position to continue acquiring new, more efficient jets that will sharpen its competitive edge in an eventual rebound.
 Its fleet increased by 16 aircraft to 137 at year end.